-Intense Individual School Counseling Sessions
+Individual School Counseling Sessions

-Student Eligibility: Students are referred by Student Study Team/Building Assistance Team, building administrators, classroom teachers, school nurse, parents or self based on determination of need related to poor or failing grades, low achievement scores in reading and/or mathematics, lack of identification with school and/or high rates of absenteeism, truancy, or frequent tardiness.
-Student may be eligible to receive intense individual school counseling sessions if he/she demonstrates two of the four poor school adjustments listed above.
+Student Eligibility: Students are referred by School Teams, building administrators, classroom teachers, school nurse, parents or self based on determination of need related to poor or failing grades, low achievement scores in reading and/or mathematics, lack of identification with school and/or high rates of absenteeism, truancy, or frequent tardiness.
+Students may be eligible to receive individual school counseling sessions if demonstrating two of the four poor school adjustments listed above.

-Participation: Students meet with school counselor at least three times monthly
+Participation: Students meet with school counselor at least three times iJAG